Skip to main content

 How animal and pest damage is handled under homeowner insurance policies in California — the rodent exclusion, raccoon contamination, resulting damage doctrine, and how to fight common denials.

-Asbestos and Lead Paint in Insurance Claims: How They Increase Repair Costs and Who Pays
+Asbestos and Lead Paint in Insurance Claims: Who Pays?

-When a covered loss disturbs asbestos or lead paint in older California homes, abatement costs are part of the repair — not betterment.
-Learn the CA regulations, EPA rules, AQMD requirements, and how to include abatement costs in your insurance claim from day one.
+When a covered loss disturbs asbestos or lead paint in older California homes, abatement is part of the repair, not betterment.
+CDPH, EPA, and AQMD rules.

-Assignment of Benefits: Insurance Claims, Work Authorizations, and Selling a Damaged Home
+Assignment of Benefits, Work Authorizations, Selling a Home

-Learn how assignment of benefits works in property insurance claims, what work authorization forms really do, and how to handle an insurance claim when selling a damaged home.
+How assignment of benefits works in property insurance claims, what work authorization forms really do, and how to handle a claim when selling a damaged home.

-Bad Faith Damages in California: What You Can Actually Recover
+Bad Faith Damages in California: What You Can Recover

-A detailed guide to the damages available when a California insurer acts in bad faith — contract damages, consequential losses, emotional distress, punitive damages, Brandt fees, and elder abuse enhancements.
+Damages available when a California insurer acts in bad faith - contract, consequential, emotional distress, punitive, Brandt fees, and elder abuse.

 Bad Faith Insurance Practices

-BCEGS: How Building Code Grading Affects Your Insurance Premiums and Claims
+BCEGS: How Building Code Grading Affects Your Premiums

 ISO's Building Code Effectiveness Grading Schedule rates communities on code adoption and enforcement.
-Learn how BCEGS scores affect property insurance premiums and claim outcomes.
+How BCEGS scores affect premiums and claim outcomes.

-Betterment and Improvement: When Your Insurer Demands You Pay the Difference
+Betterment: When Insurers Make You Pay the Difference

-Learn when insurance companies can legitimately apply betterment deductions, when they misuse them to underpay claims, and how California law protects policyholders from improper betterment charges.
+When insurers can legitimately apply betterment deductions, when they misuse them to underpay, and how California law protects policyholders from overreach.

-Biased Insurance Experts: How to Identify, Challenge, and Defeat the Insurer’s Hired Professionals
+Biased Insurance Experts: How to Identify and Defeat Them

-Insurance companies hire engineers, hygienists, and estimators who consistently minimize claims.
-Learn how the repeat-player system works, how limited assignments pre-load the outcome, the confirmation bias feedback loop, and how to fight back — including licensing board complaints.
+Insurers hire engineers, hygienists, and estimators who consistently minimize claims.
+How the repeat-player system works and how to fight back in California.

-Book Review: Delay, Deny, Defend by Jay M. Feinman — Why Your Insurance Company Treats You Like an Adversary
+Book Review: Delay, Deny, Defend by Jay Feinman

-A detailed review of Jay Feinman's Delay, Deny, Defend — the book that exposed how insurance companies systematically deny legitimate claims.
-What the book gets right, what it means for property claims, and why every policyholder should read it.
+A review of Jay Feinman's book on how insurers systematically deny legitimate claims, what it gets right, and why every policyholder should read it.

-A detailed guide to Brandt fees in California insurance bad faith cases — how attorney fees incurred to obtain wrongfully withheld policy benefits are recoverable as compensatory damages under Brandt v.
-Superior Court.
+Brandt fees in California bad faith cases - how attorney fees to obtain wrongfully withheld policy benefits are recoverable as compensatory damages.

-Builder’s risk insurance covers buildings during construction, renovation, or remodeling.
-Learn what it covers, what it excludes, how claims work, and why the transition to permanent coverage is critical.
+Builder's risk insurance covers buildings during construction or renovation.
+What it covers, what it excludes, and the transition to permanent coverage.

 Building Code & Ordinance or Law Coverage